OSC/ondemand/README.md

 ### API

-The File Explorer contains a node-js file API based on the [`node-restafary`](https://github.com/coderaiser/node-restafary) package, which can be used by other applications in the OnDemand Environment.
+The File Explorer contains a node-js REST API based on the [`node-restafary`](https://github.com/coderaiser/node-restafary) package, which can be used by other applications in the OnDemand Environment.

 |Name         |Method   |Query          |Body               |Description                    |
 |:------------|:--------|:--------------|:------------------|:------------------------------|